General Surgery at CNOS

-At Tri-State Specialists, the team performs various general surgery procedures, including:
+At CNOS, the general surgery team performs various procedures, including:

 - Appendectomy (appendix removal)

 - Cholecystectomy (gallbladder removal)